 - Rotation (Transverse plane).

 Rotational movements are often overlooked in training programs.
 But for sport-specific exercise to be effective, movement in all three planes must be included.
 That’s why me and Melanie Webb, the founder of WebbWell , created a hiking and backpacking training program that targets all three of the movement patterns required by daily life and outdoor adventures.

 Long hiking and backpacking trips come with aches and pains.
 The good news is that training muscles that are still sore doesn’t damage or slow the recovery process.
 In fact, being sore is just increased sensitivity from our body’s immune cells responding to inflammation and doesn’t impair our ability to train again.
 However, injuries and fatigue are a concern no matter what your athletic history is and especially for those who aren’t physically prepared.

 Injury prevention and recovery starts with a solid warm up.
 We also recommend the application of Taoist advice of “yin and yang” to all exercise routines.
 That’s why we include 2 flexibility & mobility days into the backpacking program.
 While movement and activity support our physical fitness, we need the opposing force of recovery and relaxation to balance it out.
 Whether you prefer foam rolling, yin yoga (tension release practice with less movement), ice or Epsom salt baths to provide the relaxation you need, enjoying this time is key to keeping up the routine.

 Rolling with a massage ball, doing your favorite yin moves, or plunging in a cold river or lake will help you maintain mobility.

-At the end of the day, the goal is to feel capable of completing your bucket list trails.
+At the end of the day, the goal is to feel capable of completing your bucket list hiking and backpacking adventures.
 Whether you’re an athlete or weekend warrior, hiking and backpacking is going to be a lot easier and more enjoyable when you train to get outside and explore in Mother Nature’s Gym!

 About Tedi Searle